robole/markdown-reference/markdown.md

 It is a plain text format and is not tied to particular Operating System or application.

-## Specifications
+## Standard

 In 2004, John Gruber wrote and released an informal specification with his [syntax description](https://daringfireball.net/projects/markdown/syntax) and a Perl script (*Markdown.pl*).
 The idea was that the markdown source file is parsed by the script and transformed into a HTML file to be published online.
+These served as an informal standard.

 ### Standardization

 Markdown has been widely embraced and adopted.
-However, the initial specification of Markdown contained ambiguities and unanswered questions, and recieved some criticism for these shortcomings.
-No official standard has ever existed.
-This has resulted in implementations having some differences, and many now come have extra features implemented in different ways.
+However, the initial specification of Markdown contained ambiguities and unanswered questions, and the script had a few bugs.
+It recieved some criticism for these shortcomings.
+This led to implementations having differences, and adding extra features implemented in different ways.

 There were a few efforts to standardize implementations and form an official standard, but none proved successful.
 In 2012, a group began an organised effort to form an official standard, John Gruber objected to their plans, and eventually it became an alternative specification called [CommonMark](https://commonmark.org/).